rsdoiel/rsdoiel.github.io/resume.md

 Prior to 1992 I worked freelance and in student positions.
 As a student employee of the University I maintained and improved custom administrative systems built on Prime Information (a variant of the Pick database environment).

-Early employment did not involve engineering though it did include working for the Social Security Administration as a service representative and claims representative.
+Earlier employment did not involve engineering though it did include working for the Social Security Administration as a service representative and claims representative.
 I entered Federal employment as a GS-4 and left as a GS-9 with career status.

 ## Current Responsibilities